offbyone/goose/documentation/docs/guides/share-goose-sessions.md

 ---
 sidebar_position: 5
-title: Making Shared Goose Agents
+title: Sharing a Goose Agent
-sidebar_label: Share Sessions
+sidebar_label: Share Goose Agents
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A shared session in Goose is like a collaborative workspace where multiple people can work with the AI assistant together in real-time.
+A shared Agent in Goose is like a collaborative workspace where multiple people can work with the AI assistant together in real-time.
 Think of it similar to a shared Google Doc, but for AI assistance.

 ## Create a shared Agent
 When you create an Agent to be shared, you are creating a host Agent.
 When your host terminates, the shared Agents are disconnected and collaborators can no longer see activity in the host.

+### Agent setup instructions
+When you share your Goose Agent setup (either through the command line or desktop app), you'll get a chance to review and edit the setup instructions.
+These instructions come from your current session, but they might need some extra details to work well for others.

+Here's an example: Let's say you were working with Goose to make technical writing easier to understand.
+In this case, you should add a note like this to your instructions:

+"I asked Goose to make this paragraph easier for high school students to read:

+The Square Developer platform provides payment APIs and SDKs to add Square payments to your application.
+Whether buyers are paying on Square hardware or online, you can charge for a simple currency amount or a more complex order using Square-supported payment methods."

+This tells the new shared Agent (or new local session) that you don't want just any technical writing to be easier to understand, but the specific technical paragraph that you provided in the instructions.

+### Agent setup activities
+When you work with Goose, it keeps track of everything you do together.
+Before sharing your setup with others, you should review this list of activities.
+Think of it like cleaning up your workspace before inviting colleagues over:

+* Look at the list of activities when creating your shared setup
+* Pick only the activities that matter for your project
+* Remove any activities that aren't relevant for your teammates

+For example: If you used Goose for both writing documentation and analyzing data, but only want to share the writing part, you can remove the data analysis activities.

 <Tabs>
     <TabItem value="cli" label="Goose CLI" default>
         To create a shared Agent using the CLI, you need a recipe.
 Think of a Goose "recipe" like a blueprint - it contains the instructions to recreate your agent for someone else.
 Here's what you need to know: